zachwaugh/pluck/README.md

 This is the primary method.
 It will figure out which service supports the URL, fetch it and return a `PLKItem`.
 You can also call the same method on any service directly.

+## Demo

+There is a PluckDemo project that has a demo Mac app for entering a URL and returning the data and image.
+The Xcode project also contains the tests.

 ## Services

 Pluck currently supports: